|

 Three generations of women — the eccentric, hold-out-hippie grandmother, her conventional daughter, and the Goth granddaughter tired of both of them — take a Sunday ride.

-The fourth premiere theatrical performance on the Timucua white house stage, A Slow Ride takes itself comedically but touches the audience in a very personal way.
+The tension, humor, affection and near-demented discord of families; the journey of mothers and daughters; in-jokes, embarrassment and eyeball rolling; and the concerns of living under — and living with someone within — the shadow of encroaching dementia.
+A Slow Ride takes itself comedically but touches the audience in a very personal way.
 There are a multitude of heartfelt connections for the audience, so many people seeing their mothers or daughters and the struggles and joys they go through every day.
 Some of it is hard to see portrayed on a stage, but affirming at the same time.

-full play video
+2019 full play video

 REVIEWS